flowerpot-network/delta/jobs.md

 ### Software Engineer, Monadic

-**Location**: Berlin, or remote in Europe **Commitment**: Full-time
+* **Location**: Berlin, or remote in Europe
+* **Commitment**: Full-time
-**Compensation**: 80'000 EUR/year with 0.25% - 0.75% equity[^1]
+* **Compensation**: 80'000 EUR/year starting salary with 0.25% - 0.75% equity[^1]
-**Paid vacation**: 28 days+
+* **Paid vacation**: 28 days+

-At Monadic, we're building our initial engineering team.
+At Monadic, the company behind Oscoin, we're building our initial engineering team.
 We're looking for candidates with a minimum of 5-7 years of industry experience who are well versed in functional programming and distributed systems.

 We'd like to speak to candidates who are empathetic, humble, passionate about their work and strive for excellence.